ptiwari0664/UdacityCplusplusNanoDegree/README.md

 ## 2. Object-Oriented Programming
 Explore Object-Oriented Programming (OOP) in C++ with examples and exercises covering the essentials of OOP like abstraction and inheritance all the way through to advanced topics like polymorphism and templates.
 In the end, you’ll build a Linux system monitor application to demonstrate C++ OOP in action!
+### Course Project
+In this project, you’ll get a chance to put C++ OOP into action!
+You’ll write a Linux system monitor with similar functionality to the widely used htop application.
+This will not only provide you more familiarity the Linux operating system, but also give you insights into how a collection of objects can function together in C++ to form an exciting and complete application!

 ## 3. Memory Management
 Discover the power of memory management in C++ by diving deep into stack vs. heap, pointers, references, new, delete, smart pointers, and much more.
 By the end, you’ll be ready to work on a chatbot using modern C++ memory management techniques!